William-Wealsby/Laplace-Solver/README.md

 some potential applications include:

--Electrostatics(finding Electric Potential in absence of charge)
+-Electrostatics(finding Electric Potential in absence of charge) \n -Heat Equation \n

--Heat Equation

--Gravitation Potential
+-Gravitation Potential \n

 To use build using g++